Maria Reiche: Nazca lines

+Reception

+Reiche's work on the Nazca Lines is both pioneering and the subject of criticism.
+She devoted her life to documenting and preserving these geoglyphs, arguing that they represented an astronomical calendar used by the ancient Nazca people.
+This thesis, developed as early as the 1940s, raised international awareness of the site's scientific and heritage value, ultimately contributing to its classification as a UNESCO World Heritage Site.
+However, Reiche's astronomical interpretations have been widely challenged in subsequent studies, notably those of Gerald Hawkins and Anthony Aveni, who demonstrated that the lines' orientations do not exhibit any statistically significant correlation with recurring celestial phenomena.
+Reiche's model has been criticized as being based on isolated correlations, without methodical validation using a rigorous protocol.

 Personal life

 Reiche once confessed that at age 40, she passionately fell in love with one of her students, but never said the name.
 She only said he was "a red-haired man with freckles".
 According to her long-time friend Clorinda Caller, he was a young Jew who may have had poliomyelitis.
 This man spoke several languages and also worked as a UN translator.

-Reiche's best friend was Amy Meredith, who not only was the first person to fund her work, but also played a key role in Maria's interest in the Nazca lines, since she ran a Café — called the "Tearoom" — where many intellectuals gathered, including Julio C. Tello and Paul Kosok.
+Reiche's partner was Amy Meredith, who not only was the first person to fund her work, but also played a key role in Maria's interest in the Nazca lines, since she ran a tearoom — called the "Panamerican" — where many intellectuals gathered, including Julio C. Tello and Paul Kosok.
 It was in this place where Reiche got to meet both scientists.
-The death of Meredith in January 1960 had a huge impact in Maria's life.
+The death of Meredith in January 1960 had a huge impact on Maria's life.

 Reiche's health deteriorated as she aged.
 She used a wheelchair, suffered from skin ailments, and lost her sight.
 In her later years, she also suffered from Parkinson's disease.
 At the age of 90 she published Contributions to Geometry and Astronomy in Ancient Peru.
 Maria Reiche died of ovarian cancer on 8 June 1998, at Fuerza Aérea del Perú (Peruvian Air Force) Hospital, at Las Palmas Air Base in Santiago de Surco, Lima, Peru.
 Reiche was buried with her sister, Dr Renate Reiche-Grosse, near Nazca with official honors.
 A street and school in Nazca are named for her.

-Controversy

-Archaeologist and mathematician Maria Reiche's work on the Nazca Lines in Peru is both pioneering and controversial.
-She devoted her life to documenting and preserving these geoglyphs, arguing that they represented an astronomical calendar used by the ancient Nazca people.
-This thesis, developed as early as the 1940s, raised international awareness of the site's scientific and heritage value, ultimately contributing to its classification as a UNESCO World Heritage Site.
-However, her astronomical interpretations have been widely challenged by subsequent studies, notably those of Gerald Hawkins and Anthony Aveni, who demonstrated that the lines' orientations do not exhibit any statistically significant correlation with recurring celestial phenomena.
-Reiche's model is based on isolated correlations, without methodical validation using a rigorous protocol.
-Thus, while her contribution to conservation and cartography is undeniable, her hypothesis of an astronomical observatory suffers from a low level of scientific evidence and must now be reclassified as a symbolic interpretation rather than an established archaeoastronomical fact.
-This development illustrates the necessary transition from scholarly intuition to a falsifiable method, central to the contemporary demands of scientific archaeology.